thibautjombart/covid19_bed_occupancy/app/include/info.md

 et al., 2020</a>:

-* Long-stay: discretised Weibull (shape: 2, scale: 13) targeting a median of 11
-    days, IQR 7-14
+* Non-critical hospitalisation: discretised Weibull (shape: 2, scale: 13) targeting a median of 11 days, IQR 7-14
-* Short-stay: discretised Weibull (shape: 2, scale: 10) targeting a median of 8
-    days, IQR 4-12
+* Critical hospitalisation: discretised Weibull (shape: 2, scale: 10) targeting a median of 8 days, IQR 4-12

 These distributions may not be appropriate in some settings, and the user should